Madman10K/madman10k.github.io/i18n-commentary.md

 [Pinyin](https://en.wikipedia.org/wiki/Pinyin) and [Zhuyin](https://en.wikipedia.org/wiki/Bopomofo) for Mandarin and
 [Jyutping](https://en.wikipedia.org/wiki/Jyutping) for [Cantonese](https://en.wikipedia.org/wiki/Cantonese),
 are the most popular solution as of now.
-They work by using a phonetic representation of the language i.e. pinyin and then converting it to characters, building a list of guesses and letting the user pick the correct phrase from a popup window.
+They work by using a phonetic representation of the language i.e. Pinyin and then converting it to characters, building a list of guesses and letting the user pick the correct phrase from a pop-up window.
 This looks something like this:

 <img src="https://rime.im/images/home-feature-4.svg" width="256" height="256"/>

-Credit to [Rime](https://rime.im) for the image.
+Credit to [rime](https://rime.im) for the image.

 ### Other uses for IMEs
 But using IMEs just for inputting [CJK characters](https://en.wikipedia.org/wiki/CJK_characters) doesn't represent the full